j-burlison/red-rising-dnd-one-shot/README.md

 See `CLAUDE.md` for the full content index (what's included, what's still missing) and the design conventions used across pages.

-## How the DM gate works

-GitHub Pages only serves static files — there's no server to check a password against. `/dm` is gated by a small client-side script (`shared/dm-gate.js`) that every page under `dm/` loads: it shows a password prompt and only reveals the page once the right password is entered, then remembers that in the browser via `localStorage` so it doesn't ask again on that device.

-**This is a deterrent, not real security** — anyone who opens browser dev tools can read the password straight out of the script, or just view the page source.
-That's an intentional, explicit tradeoff for a one-shot: it keeps a player from casually wandering into spoilers, nothing more.

-**Before you run the session:** open `shared/dm-gate.js` and change the `PASSWORD` value from the placeholder to whatever you want your table's DM password to be, then commit and push.
-Share that password with your DM (yourself), not the players.

 ## Running it locally

 No build step, no dependencies — it's plain HTML/CSS/JS.
 Any static file